Budgeting Statistics – 18 Interesting Facts

 (Source: Clutch)

-A budget is a vital tool for anyone looking to get their finances in order.
-Unfortunately, a lack of budgeting knowledge can make it difficult to create an effective budget.
+A budget is essential for anyone seeking financial order.
+Unfortunately, inadequate budgeting knowledge can make creating an effective budget challenging.

-This highlights the importance of financial literacy.
-Without budgeting education, many people are left guessing when it comes to setting up their budget.
-This can lead to overspending and debt problems down the road.
+This underscores the importance of financial literacy.
+Without proper budgeting education, many people resort to guesswork when setting up their budget, which can lead to overspending and debt problems later.

-Fortunately, there are many resources available to help people learn about budgeting and personal finance.
-By becoming more financially literate, people can take control of their finances and make sound budgeting decisions.
+Fortunately, numerous resources exist to help people learn about budgeting and personal finance.
+By becoming more financially literate, people can take control of their finances and make informed budgeting decisions.

 About 59% of people identify as savers and care about how much they spend compared to their annual income, a good indicator of basic financial literacy